okta/samples-golang/custom-login/README.md

 # Golang + Okta Hosted Login Example
-This example shows you how to use Golang to login to your application with an Okta Hosted Login page.
-The login is achieved through the [authorization code flow](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code), where the user is redirected to the Okta-Hosted login page.
-After the user authenticates they are redirected back to the application with an access code that is then exchanged for an access token.
+This example shows you how to use Golang to login to your application with a Custom Login page.
+The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
+After the user authenticates they are redirected back to the application with an authorization code that is then exchanged for an access token.

 ## Prerequisites